There are now 2 possible online modes for units:

 - Honours core unit in Biochemistry and Molecular Biology [Bachelor of Science (Honours)]

 - Students are able to (1) discuss and describe recent advances in the disciplines of biochemistry and molecular biology; (2) develop the emergence of a scientific discipline in historical, technological and knowledge-based contexts, and present this information in the form of a lecture; and (3) search databases and manage the acquired information, think critically, analyse data, and interpret results.

-- Typically this unit is assessed in the following ways: (1) quizzes and (2) oral presentation.
+- Indicative assessments in this unit are as follows: (1) quizzes and (2) oral presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)